 STATUTORY AUDITOR AND THEIR REPORT:

 M/s.
-Parikh & Majmudar, Chartered Accountants (Firm Registration No. 107525W) were appointed as Statutory Auditors of your Company at the Twenty Sixth Annual General Meeting held on September 29, 2017, for a term of five consecutive years.
-The present term is expiring at the thirty first Annual General Meeting of the Company.
+Parikh & Majmudar, Chartered Accountants (Firm Registration No. 107525W) were re-appointed as Statutory Auditors of your Company at the Thirty first Annual General Meeting held on September 02, 2022, for a term of five consecutive years.